au-ts/libmicrokitco/README.md

 ### Overview
-`libmicrokitco` is a cooperative user-land multithreading library with a queue-based scheduler for use within Microkit.
-In essence, it allow mapping of multiple threads onto one kernel thread of a PD.
-Then, one or more threads can wait (block) for an incoming notification from a channel or another thread to return, while some threads are blocked, another thread can execute.
+`libmicrokitco` is a cooperative user-land multithreading library with a FIFO scheduler for use within Microkit.
+In essence, it allow mapping of multiple cothreads onto one kernel thread of a PD.
+Then, one or more cothreads can wait (block) for an incoming notification from a channel or another cothread to return, while some cothreads are blocked, another cothread can execute.

 ### Scheduling
-All ready threads are placed in a queue, the thread at the front will be resumed by the scheduler when it is invoked.
-Threads should yield judiciously during long running computation to ensure other threads are not starved of CPU time.
+All ready cothreads are placed in a queue, the cothread at the front will be resumed by the scheduler when it is invoked.
+Cothreads should yield judiciously during long running computation to ensure other cothreads are not starved of CPU time.

 In cases where the scheduler is invoked and no cothreads are ready, the scheduler will return to the root thread to receive notifications, see `microkit_cothread_recv_ntfn()`.
 Thus, systems adopting this library will not be reactive since notifications are only received when all cothreads are blocked.